-- A. A violation of this policy does not occur when a person brings onto a school location, for such person's own use, a controlled substance which has a currently accepted medical use in treatment in the United States and the person has a physician's prescription for the substance.
+- A. A violation of this policy does not occur when a person brings onto a school location, for such person's own use, a non-prescribed controlled substance except medical cannabis, which has a currently accepted medical use in treatment in the United States and the person has a physician's prescription for the substance.
 The person shall comply with the relevant procedures of this policy. - B. A violation of this policy does not occur when a person possesses an alcoholic beverage in a school location when the possession is within the exceptions of Minn.
 Stat. § 624.701, Subd.
 1a (experiments in laboratories; pursuant to a temporary license to sell liquor issued under Minnesota laws or possession after the purchase from such a temporary license holder).